kevonc/kevoncheung.com/content/articles/20210106-success-in-life.md

 On other occasions, I've seen countless times when he was speaking with other executives, he would be completely transparent about what he was good at, what he could bring to the table, and what he didn't know.
 Every conversation, then, became a genuine conversation for everyone.
 It was not one person pitching another person.

-I've made "humility" a top principle in my life.
+I've made <a href="/life-mottos">"humility" a top principle in my life</a>.
 And that is natural to me because I'm still early in my career.
 But to see someone who is already successful and powerful remain at that level of humility towards everyone, was inspiring.

 Keeping his home extremely clean and tidy
 One time, he invited me to his home.
 I walked in, and it was overwhelmingly white.
 The walls were white, a lot of items were simple, and the home didn't have a lot of "things".
 It was minimalistic.